UbiquityRobotics/ubiquity_launches/README.md

 with the development processor through a commercial off-the-shelf WiFi router.

+ROS currently only runs under Ubuntu and its variants (e.g.
+Kubuntu, Xubuntu, Lubuntu, etc.)  No other operating system options are currently supported by the ROS community.
+Thus the development processor must run one of these.

 The development processor must be a 64-bit x86 hardware architecture processor.
 You can either run some flavor of Ubuntu natively on the processor, or you can run a